Super ShowDown (2019): Storylines

 The event comprised ten matches, including one on the Kickoff pre-show, that resulted from scripted storylines.
 Results were predetermined by WWE's writers on the Raw, SmackDown, and 205 Live brands, while storylines were produced on WWE's weekly television shows, Monday Night Raw and SmackDown Live.

 On May 13, 2019, a match between Goldberg and The Undertaker was scheduled for Super ShowDown, marking the first one-on-one match between each other.
 Goldberg's last match occurred at WrestleMania 33 in April 2017.

 A match between Triple H and Randy Orton was also scheduled on May 13.
-A promo aired during the May 21 episode of SmackDown, recapping the two's various rivalries that originally began in 2004 when Orton won the (now retired) World Heavyweight Championship, resulting in Triple H turning on him and kicking him out of their stable, Evolution.
+A promo aired during the May 21 episode of SmackDown, recapping the two's various rivalries that originally began in 2004 when Orton won the now retired World Heavyweight Championship, resulting in Triple H turning on him and kicking him out of their stable, Evolution.

 Also on May 13, a 50-man battle royal was scheduled, marking the largest standard battle royal in WWE history.

 A match between Braun Strowman and Bobby Lashley was scheduled on May 18.
 On the June 3 episode of Raw, Strowman and Lashley competed in an arm wrestling match which Strowman won, afterwards, Lashley attacked Strowman with a Running Powerslam.

 On the April 15 episode of Raw, Andrade defeated Intercontinental Champion Finn Bálor in a non-title match.
 Bálor was subsequently moved to SmackDown the following night during the Superstar Shake-up.
 Andrade, along with his manager Zelina Vega, were then moved back to SmackDown the following week, and both Bálor and Andrade took part in the men's Money in the Bank ladder match at the namesake event, where both fought each other, though ultimately lost the match.
 Earlier that day, Bálor was scheduled to defend the Intercontinental Championship against Andrade at Super ShowDown.

-On the April 16 episode of SmackDown, after WWE Chairman and CEO Vince McMahon had introduced Elias as "the biggest acquisition in SmackDown history", they were interrupted by fellow new draftee Roman Reigns, who attacked Elias and performed a superman punch on Mr. McMahon.
+On the April 16 episode of SmackDown, after WWE Chairman and Chief Executive Officer Vince McMahon had introduced Elias as "the biggest acquisition in SmackDown history", they were interrupted by fellow new draftee Roman Reigns, who attacked Elias and performed a superman punch on Mr. McMahon.
 The following week, Shane McMahon challenged Reigns to a fight for attacking his father.
 As Reigns came out, he was attacked from behind by Elias, who was then assisted by Shane in attacking Reigns.
 On the May 20 episode of Raw, Reigns, who appeared via the wild card rule, was interrupted by Shane, who was still bothered by Reigns' attack on his father.
 Reigns then challenged Shane to a match which Shane accepted for Super ShowDown.